mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 :[2] Theme open or closed:
   If this option is set (symbol of the open folder), the theme in the Layertree is automatically opened or closed.

-If we keep the default settings in the Theme Set "World" and activate the other options in the Theme Set "Project NRW", the configuration of the element will look like this:
+If we keep the default settings in the theme "World" and activate the other options in the theme "Project NRW", the configuration of the element will look like this:

 .. figure:: ../../../figures/layertree/layertree_example_sidepane_config_en.png
            :scale: 80
-           :alt: Configuration of the thematic Layertree in the content.
+           :alt: Backend configuration of the thematic Layertree.

+           Backend configuration of the thematic Layertree.

 Now we have the Layersets integrated as thematic groups.
-By configuring the thematic layer, the Layertree appears now like this:
+By configuring the thematic layer, the Layertree appears as follows:

 .. figure:: ../../../figures/layertree/layertree_example_sidepane_en.png
            :scale: 80